CodeSmile-0000011110110111/data.io-home/README.md

 ```

-\> North
+\> north
-You enter a dark alley.
+You head north, entering a dark alley.
 Suddenly, you find yourself immersed in wrongfully escaped delimiters,
 culture-specific encodings and flawed type converters.
+There seems to be no end to this madness ...

 \> use data.io
 Okay.
 You win.